sam-corbett/sam-corbett/README.md

 </p>

 ### ⭐ My Goal:
-<p>I will do my best for allowing any code that I create, to be accessed through the GitHub/Replit Community!
+<p>I will do my best for allowing any code that I create, to be accessed through the GitHub/Replit Community, and into the World Wide Web!
 Along with scratching every error that I try and fix!</p>

 ### ❤ Interests (Outside of Coding):
 <p>Gaming, Photography, Space/Astronomy, Nature, Golf, Baseball, Music, Video Making/Editing, Cooking.</p>